Sharapova retires after French Open snub, Murray stunned

 Murray succumbed to the Italian in just over 90 minutes and has major work to do before the start of Roland Garros in less than a fortnight.

-He hasn’t reached the quarter-final of a major event in 2017, with the loss to Fognini his seventh of the season.
+He hasn’t reached the quarterfinals of a major event in 2017, with the loss to Fognini his seventh of the season.

 “I’m sure there were a lot of things I could have done better.
 He obviously he started the match extremely well,” said Murray.